google/go-cloud/samples/tutorial/README.md

 ## Reading the file

-We need to convert our file into a slice of bytes before uploading it.
+We need to read our file into a slice of bytes before uploading it.
 The process is the usual one:

 ``` go